AlexanderMoraes7/AlexanderMoraes7/README.md

 ### Here you will find my college projects, and projects that reflect my experience and learning

-### Daily I work majority with Delphi 7 and PostgreSQL and sometimes Python, but my focus is improve my skills in Python and Machine Learning
+### Daily I work majority with Delphi 7 and PostgreSQL and sometimes Python.

 - 📫 You can find me on: